martinvahi/mmmv_devel_tools/src/mmmv_devel_tools/silktorrent/README.md

 the Silktorrent applications must assume that the location of the tar-file can not be concluded from its name.
-Silktorrent applications ask for tar-files from agents, who might not have the asked tar-file available and the agents might not even be able to retrieve the asked tar-file.
+Silktorrent applications ask for tar-files from agents, who might not have the requested tar-file available and the agents might not even be able to retrieve the requested tar-file.
 The agents are free to use whatever [crazy](http://longterm.softf1.com/specifications/lightmsgp/v2/) addressing scheme that they want.